Darren Appleton

-Darren Appleton (born 8 February 1976) is an English pool player, best known for playing Eight-ball, Nine-ball and Ten-ball pool.
+Darren Appleton (born 8 February 1976) is an English professional pool player, best known for playing Eight-ball, Nine-ball and Ten-ball pool.

 Appleton won the 2008 WPA World Ten-ball Championship (the inaugural 10-ball world championship) against Wu Jia-qing, of China, a former world champion in both nine-ball and eight-ball.
 Appleton is also a world champion in nine-ball, having won the 2012 WPA World Nine-ball Championship, defeating Li He-wen in the final.

-His entrance by walk on music from “Here I Go Again” by Whitesnake.

 Career

 Early career

 Appleton, who started playing pool at age 12, was formerly the world ranked no. 1 player in British-style eight-ball pool.
 He was twice runner-up in the WEPF Eight-ball Pool World Championship.
 In 2006, he joined the International Pool Tour's standardised eight-ball competition.
 In 2008, he won the Straight Pool Challenge at the Derby City Classic.

 World Ten-ball Champion (2008–2012)

 On 5 October 2008, Appleton claimed an upset victory in the inaugural WPA Ten-ball World Championship over Wu Jia-qing, 13–11, winning the US$100,000 top prize: "I've waited 16 years for this and have to enjoy the moment.
 I had mixed feelings and I was looking back at my disappointments in the past.
 I was ranked first (earlier in the decade) in the world but I have never won a world championship...
 It was a dream come true for me and I'm happy to win the title here in the Philippines."

 In May 2009, Appleton challenged Dennis Hatch of the United States in a three-day race-to-100 challenge match of ten-ball.
 Hatch, however, came out the victor with a score of 100–83.
 In the same year, he won the World Pool Masters tournament by defeating Nick van den Berg.

 Darren Appleton also won the 2010 U.S. Open 9-ball Championship against Corey Deuel of the United States in a match that went into extra racks.
 Appleton was a member of the victorious European team in the 2010 Mosconi Cup.
 He was named MVP for the tournament, after winning 5 of his 6 matches in the series.
 In 2011 he defended his title, winning the U.S. Open 9-Ball Championship again.